stevenjaycohen/fountain4vim/README.md

 ### Auto-Correct

-* Using an abbreviations file for character names allows you to type `george` and have it correct to `GEORGE`, saving you needing to capitalize recuring characters
+* Using an abbreviations file for character names allows you to type `george` and have it correct to `GEORGE`, saving you needing to capitalize recuring character names
 * Like a standard abbreviations file, adding common misspellings to this file works as well

 ## Background